 • What’s the issue?
 Just like the humidity levels need to be just right in your grow room, the temperature needs to be at ideal levels as well.
 The temperature has an influence on humidity levels in the room, further exacerbating issues if the cannabis drying room is too hot (drives contaminant-causing humidity) or too cold (results in too-brittle cannabis).

 • How to solve the issue: Look into factors that are influencing your drying room’s temperatures.
-One common culprit is drying room lighting: the lights can give off enough heat to swap the temperature, particularly if you’re using heat-generating HPS lighting.
-Consider switching to cool-to-the-touch LED lighting if this remains an issue.You can also rely on your cannabis drying room’s climate control system to keep the temperature steady.
+One common culprit is drying room lighting: The lights can give off enough heat to swap the temperature, particularly if you’re using heat-generating HPS lighting.
+Consider switching to cool-to-the-touch LED lighting if this remains an issue.
+You can also rely on your cannabis drying room’s climate control system to keep the temperature steady.
 A well-functioning HVAC system can keep the temperature steady all year round in all conditions.

 #3: The airflow is poor

 • How to solve the issue: Start with the size of your drying room and the size of your equipment.
-A room too small, drying racks too crowded, or both, will prevent proper airflow.
-Consider cutting down on the amount of buds on each drying rack or expanding your space.
+A room too small or drying racks that are too crowded, or both, will prevent proper airflow.
+Consider cutting down on the number of buds on each drying rack or expanding your space.
 You may also want to consider trimming your cannabis after harvest to make more space on each tray.
-Called “wet trimming,” this process removes the fan leaves, and sugar leaves prior to drying, so there’s less overall plant material to dry and allows for more space (and airflow) between plants.Proper ventilation is also important for drying rooms of any size.
-Fans can be a tremendous help for this, or you can double down on your HVAC system and rely on its fans to help keep things moving along.
+Called “wet trimming,” this process removes the fan leaves and sugar leaves before drying.
+This way, there’s less overall plant material to dry, allowing for more space (and airflow) between plants.
+Proper ventilation is also important for drying rooms of any size.
+Fans can be a tremendous help, or you can double down on your HVAC system and rely on its fans to help keep things moving along.

 #4: Harvesting the plant too early